ap0calypse/whistle/README.md

         - perl-file-desktopentry
         - perl-file-mimeinfo
     4. clone the git repository: (git clone https://github.com/ap0calypse/whistle.git)
-    5. From here on, you have 2 options:
-        a. you either install the Perl-module for Ogg-Vorbis-Header via CPAN
-        b. you run the following command in the cloned repository to make whistle use the Ogg-Vorbis-Header-PurePerl module -> sed -i 's/Ogg::Vorbis::Header/Ogg::Vorbis::Header::PurePerl/g' whistle
-    6. run whistle and enjoy :)
+    5. run whistle and enjoy :)

 What works? a.k.a.
 Features: